 Restore Illinois Plan Update

 As you may be aware, Governor JB Pritzker’s Restore Illinois Plan, with 5 distinct phases, is currently in place.
-All regions of the state entered Phase 3 of the plan on Friday, May 29, 2020.
-It is anticipated that the entire State of Illinois will enter Phase 4 of the Plan on Friday, June 26, 2020.
+All regions of the state entered Phase 3 of the plan on Friday, May 29, 2020 and Phase 4 of the Plan on Friday, June 26, 2020.

 The Governor has also released guidelines for various businesses/industries which are available on the Illinois Department of Commerce and Economic Opportunity’s (DCEO) website via this link.
 These guidelines are intended to prepare businesses, employers and employees to implement new safety measures for reopening and returning to work.

 Phase 4 Information: Updated Guidelines for Bars & Restaurants

 STATE OF ILLINOIS UDPATES SAFETY GUIDELINES FOR RESTAURANTS & BAR ESTABLISHMENTS TO PROTECT PATRONS AND WORKERS FROM COVID-19

 Earlier today, the State of Illinois announced revised guidelines for restaurants and bar establishments statewide to operate safely and help prevent the spread of COVID-19.
 Based on a recent increase in cases, these latest guidelines will require patrons to wear a mask during any interaction with wait staff, food service workers, and other employees at bars and restaurants.
 Face coverings must be worn over the nose and mouth when patrons are approached and served by staff, including but not limited to when employees take patrons orders, deliver food and beverages, and service tables.
 This guidance will also apply to other facilities with food services areas that are currently subject to the Restore Illinois guidance, such as indoor recreational facilities, museums, and entertainment venues.